westwind79/docs/development/rebranding/ui-kit-v2/why.md

 ## Why rebrand the UI Kit?

-The rebranding of the PrestaShop back office necessitated a comprehensive update to the UI Kit.
+The rebranding of the PrestaShop back office required a comprehensive update to the UI Kit.
 Here’s why:

 - **Introduction of CSS variables:** We created a new version of the UI Kit (v2) that includes a newly defined set of CSS variables.
 These variables, now exposed within the BO, align the UI Kit with the new PrestaShop brand design.